 The result?
 Well, after the first few bites S.H. gave them a 6 on a one to ten scale, ten highest.
 But he kept eating . . . and eating . . . and before he was done he proclaimed that this was and 8 or 9.
 The exact words were “addictive”.
 Here are some pictures:

 The Final Word

-Way back when I wrote about common food storage mistakes.
-One of those common goofs is to purchase products you either don’t enjoy or don’t know how to cook.
+Way back when I wrote about common food storage mistakes, I noted that a common goof is to purchase products you either don’t enjoy or don’t know how to cook.
 The rule to buy what you like most certainly applies to freeze-dried foods.
 Many companies offer single or double meal pouches or a sampler sized tin that you can use to try a product before buying in huge quantity.
 I recommend that you take advantage of these convenient, pantry sized products before committing to the larger sizes that you will store for the long term.

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you have not done so already, please be sure to like Facebook which is updated every time there is an awesome new article, news byte, or link to a free survival, prepping or homesteading book on Amazon.
 You can also follow Backdoor Survival on Twitter, Pinterest, and Google+.

 Bargain Bin: Here are some of my favorite food storage items.
 Whether you are just getting started or a seasoned pro, here are the items you will need when purchasing food in bulk for long term, SHTF needs.
 And to help with your food storage questions, coming soon, my new eBook: The Preppers Guide to Food Storage.